 Represents costs including consulting fees associated with enhancing business operations, organizational capability and related processes.
-These costs also include an amount of \$373 (2018: \$689) for services provided by Cerberus Operations and Advisory LLC.
+These costs also include services provided by Cerberus Operations and Advisory LLC in the amount of \$652 (2018: \$442) for the three months ended December 31, 2019, and \$1,025 (2018: \$1,131) for the six months ended December 31, 2019.

-3. Represents lost revenues and costs associated with the General Motors strike which began on September 16, 2019.
+^{3.} Represents lost revenues and costs associated with the General Motors strike which began on September 16, 2019 and ended on October 25, 2019.

-4. Represents additional launch costs associated with large programs and write-off of inventories related to predecessor programs included in cost of sales and selling, general and administrative expense.
+Represents additional launch costs associated with large programs included in cost of sales and selling, general and administrative expense.

-EBITDA from joint ventures represents earnings before interest, taxes, and depreciation for the joint venture segment.
+^{5.} EBITDA from joint ventures represents earnings before interest, taxes, and depreciation for the joint venture segment.
+This excludes any adjustment for the impact of the General Motors strike.